-- (1) The Vice-Chancellor is responsible for: - (a) fostering a workplace culture that encourages reporting wrongdoing; - (b) ensuring the University has processes in place for complying with the PID Act.
-This includes processes for: - (i) assessing reports; - (ii) identifying public interest disclosures; - (iii) supporting reporters who make public interest disclosures; - (iv) protecting reporters who make public interest disclosures against detrimental action; - (v) implementing corrective action if serious wrongdoing is identified; - (vi) complying with external reporting obligations; and - (vii) making annual returns to the NSW Ombudsman. - (2) The Chief Internal Audit Officer is responsible for: - (a) receiving and acknowledging reports passed on to them under this policy; - (b) dealing with reports appropriately, as provided in this policy; - (c) overseeing internal compliance with the PID Act; - (d) working with relevant delegates and managers to: - (i) investigate reports; - (ii) protect the identity of reporters; and - (iii) protect reporters and others involved in reports from detrimental action. - (3) The General Counsel is responsible for considering, and deciding, applications for review. - (4) Disclosure Officers are responsible for: - (a) receiving reports and providing them to Internal Audit as soon as possible;and - (b) creating and retaining records of reports forwarded to Internal Audit, as provided in this policy. - (5) Managers and supervisors are responsible for: - (a) receiving reports and providing them to Internal Audit as soon as possible; - (b) in consultation with Internal Audit, supporting and implementing steps to protect the identity of reporters, and protect them from detrimental action. - (6) All staff and affiliates are responsible for: - (a) reporting suspected wrongdoing or detrimental action;
+- (1) The University's Vice-Chancellor is responsible for: - (a) fostering a workplace culture that encourages reporting wrongdoing; - (b) ensuring the University has processes in place for complying with the PID Act.
+This includes processes for: - (i) assessing reports; - (ii) identifying public interest disclosures; - (iii) supporting reporters who make public interest disclosures; - (iv) protecting reporters who make public interest disclosures against detrimental action; - (v) implementing corrective action if serious wrongdoing is identified; - (vi) complying with external reporting obligations; and - (vii) making annual returns to the NSW Ombudsman.

+(2) The University's Chief Internal Audit Officer is responsible for:

+- (a) receiving and acknowledging reports passed on to them under this policy; - (b) dealing with reports appropriately, as provided in this policy; - (c) overseeing internal compliance with the PID Act; - (d) working with relevant delegates and managers to: - (i) investigate reports; - (ii) protect the identity of reporters; and - (iii) protect reporters and others involved in reports from detrimental action. - (3) The University's General Counsel is responsible for considering, and deciding, applications for review. - (4) The Company's General Director is responsible for: - (a) fostering a Company workplace culture that encourages reporting wrongdoing; - (b) supporting the University's Chief Internal Audit Officer to coordinate and oversee the Company's compliance with the PID Act; - (c) implementing appropriate disciplinary actions in accordance with this policy and the Company's Internal Labor Rules; and - (d) implementing corrective action if serious wrongdoing is identified. - (5) The Company's Institute Director is responsible for: - (a) fostering a Company workplace culture that encourages reporting wrongdoing; - (b) supporting the University's Chief Internal Audit Officer to coordinate and oversee the Company's compliance with the PID Act; - (c) receiving reports and providing them to the University's Internal Audit team as soon as possible; and - (d) supporting reporters who make public interest disclosures;